The Dominance and Monopolies Review: Turkey

 ii Behavioural and structural remedies

-Law No. 4054 authorises the Competition Board to take interim measures until the final resolution on a matter in cases where there is a possibility of serious and irreparable damage.
+Law No. 4054 authorises the Board to take interim measures until the final resolution on a matter where there is a possibility of serious and irreparable damage.

 The investigated undertakings have 30 calendar days as of the formal service of the notice to prepare and submit their first written defences.
 Subsequently, the main investigation report is issued by the Competition Authority.
 Once the main investigation report is served on the defendants, they have 30 calendar days to respond, extendable for a further 30 days (second written defence).
-The investigation committee will then have 15 days to prepare an opinion concerning the second written defence.
-The defending parties will have another 30 days to reply to the additional opinion (third written defence).
+The investigation committee will then have 15 days to prepare an opinion concerning the second written defence, extendable for a further 15 days.
+The defending parties will have another 30 days to reply to the additional opinion, again, extendable for a further 30 days (third written defence).
 When the parties' responses to the additional opinion are served on the Competition Authority, the investigation process will be completed (the written phase of investigation involving claim or defence exchange will close with the submission of the third written defence).
 An oral hearing may be held ex officio or upon request by the parties.
-Oral hearings are held within at least 30 and at most 60 days following the completion of the investigation process under the provisions of Communiqué No. 2010/2 on Oral Hearings Before the Competition Board.
-The Competition Board will render its final decision within 15 calendar days of the hearing if an oral hearing is held, or within 30 calendar days of completion of the investigation process if no oral hearing is held.
+Oral hearings are held within at least 30 days, and at most 60 days, of the completion of the investigation process under the provisions of Communiqué No. 2010/2 on Oral Hearings Before the Competition Board.
+The Board will render its final decision within 15 calendar days of the hearing if an oral hearing is held, or within 30 calendar days of completion of the investigation process if no oral hearing is held.
 The appeal case must be brought within 60 calendar days of the official service of the reasoned decision.
-It usually takes around three to four months (from the announcement of the final decision) for the Competition Board to serve a reasoned decision on the counterparty.
+It usually takes around three to four months (from the announcement of the final decision) for the Board to serve a reasoned decision on the counterparty.

-The Competition Board may request all information it deems necessary from all public institutions and organisations, undertakings and trade associations.
-Officials of these bodies, undertakings and trade associations are obliged to provide the necessary information within the period fixed by the Competition Board.
+The Board may request all information it deems necessary from all public institutions and organisations, undertakings and trade associations.
+Officials of these bodies, undertakings and trade associations are obliged to provide the necessary information within the period fixed by the Board.
 Failure to comply with a decision ordering the production of information may lead to the imposition of a turnover-based fine of 0.1 per cent of the turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
-The minimum fine for 2020 is 31,903 lira.
+The minimum fine for 2021 is 34,809 lira.
 Where incorrect or incomplete information has been provided in response to a request for information, the same penalty may be imposed.
-Recently, the Competition Board imposed a monetary fine of 7.55 million lira on Türk Telekom for providing false or misleading information or documents within an investigation conducted on Türk Telekom and TTNet to determine whether their pricing behaviour violated Article 6 of Law No. 4054.27
+Recently, the Board imposed a monetary fine of 7.55 million lira on Türk Telekom for providing false or misleading information and documents within an investigation conducted on Türk Telekom and TTNet to determine whether their pricing behaviour violated Article 6 of Law No. 4054.

-Article 15 of Law No. 4054 also authorises the Competition Board to conduct on-site investigations.
-Accordingly, the Competition Board can:
+Article 15 of Law No. 4054 also authorises the Board to conduct on-site investigations.
+Accordingly, the Board can:

 - examine the books, paperwork and documents of undertakings and trade associations, and, if need be, take copies of the same;